 In collaboration with Newton’s Senior Center, all drivers provide high-touch support, including proactively assisting riders with bags and automatically opening the van’s sliding door upon arrival.
 Plus, in recognition of lower smartphone adoption among older adults, the service allows riders to book on-demand or pre-scheduled rides through the mobile app or over the phone.
 All phone operators receive senior sensitivity training, including expectations to speak slowly and repeat instructions.

-There is no clear blueprint for developing a microtransit service, and that each one can and should be quite different in order to make it successful.
+Just as every community has its own unique needs, microtransit can address a seemingly endless list of mobility concerns and adapt accordingly.
+There is no clear blueprint for developing a microtransit service, and each one can and should be quite different in order to make it successful.

 But be careful: bigger isn’t always better.
 The larger the zone, the larger the number of possible route combinations.
 That means doubling the size of the service zone may necessitate tripling the number of vehicles on the road to maintain the same quality of service.

 The shape of the service zone also plays a role.
 A square or circle may seem right in theory, but it may be harder to aggregate shared rides compared to a more strategic zone that captures riders traveling in the same direction.